javierclavijo/tandem-frontend/devlog-frontend.md

 Anyway, I should start thinking about Redux soon.
 Some parts of the app are going to need to share state (mostly about chat messages and user online status).
 Therefore, it should become a priority once I have set up the basic WS stuff ( which should be pretty soon).
 But first, there's that.

+Also, now that I'm thinking, the view I've made will probably be useless in the long run.
+I should have just added info to the Channel and User ChatSerializers, then added filtering by user and made two calls to the respective list views, which would have gone to the Redux state.
+How stupid.
+But well, this kind of thing is just unavoidable, even if I try ( yesterday I wrote about it).
+Also, I have a better plan now (the one I've mentioned).
+Time to set up Redux, then.

+I don't have the time to keep coding right now, so I'll write it here.
+I have to think about how I'm going to handle the fetching of chat data.
+It's too messy right now.
+It requires several ways to fetch them:

+1. Initial fetch (when logging in, etc.).
+Make two calls to the chat list endpoints, which should basic info about user/channel and a list of the first 20 messages or so.
+This can be done through the current ChatViewSets (I just need to make some adjustments, such as limiting the number of messages and probably returning more information).
+2. Look up older messages: when the user clicks 'show more messages' (or similar) in the chat, more messages should load up.
+This should be done through specific MessageViewSets, to enable pagination (always taking into account the number of messages fetched initially).
+3. Send/receive message: this is done through WS, so ViewSets don't matter in this case.